 Design for fitting skis: We weren’t skiers in 2013, so the separation wall between the storage and the living area doesn’t allow for long skis.
 Some simple mods to cabinets would allow this.

-Wire/plumb up front: Not knowing exactly how we’d use our van, we didn’t plumb or wire before most of the interior was installed.
+Wire/plumb initially: Not knowing exactly how we’d use our van, we didn’t plumb or wire before most of the interior was installed.
 I put in overhead lights halfway down the CA coast, and sink plumbing didn’t happen until 2.5 years of traveling in our van.
 (Chelsea is tough!)

 If you have the time and confidence in how you’ll use your van, map out as much of this stuff as possible.
 Given the in-depth resources, floor plans, and designs now kicking around the ‘nets, this is way easier now.